I have always looked at the photos of Yellowstone and dreamed of the day we would vacation at Yellowstone ourselves. Well, it finally happened!

 We visited the park the first week in June, and I think this is a great time to go.
 We also happened to visit right after quarantine, so there weren't too many people crowding in yet.

 Our vacation at Yellowstone was amazing.
 We only had 2 days.
 They were busy, full days, but we were able to see a lot.
 I would recommend at least 3-4 days in the park if possible.
-We went with my brother and his family, which was so much fun!
-They were nice enough to do research ahead of time on where to go.
+I will share our schedule of stops, and you can decide what would suit you.

 First on the itinerary was the Grand Prismatic Spring Overlook.
 Y'all, the trail is short, but such a great way to start your vacation in Yellowstone.
 The Grand Prismatic is so iconic!
 The photo above is from the overlook.
 Did you know the Grand Prismatic is the largest hot spring in the world?
 I told you, iconic.